py0xc3/PoliticalScienceAndGames/README.md

-# PoliticalScienceAndGames
+# Political science and games
-Drafts and finals of workingpapers about political science and games
+Drafts and finals of workingpapers about political science and game theory